 - The ball must be delivered with an arc and reach a minimum height of at least six (6) feet from the ground, while not exceeding a maximum height of ten (10) feet.

-- Any ball landing on any part of home plate will be a STRIKE!
+- Any ball landing on any part of the MAT will be a STRIKE!

 - There will be a strike mat behind home plate.
 If the ball hits ANY part of the strike mat, it is a strike.
 If it misses the strike mat, it is a ball.